“Meditation is paying sustained, unmixed attention to one thing at a time.”

 — Sanskrit Prayer of The Dawn

-The Sanskrit “Prayer” of The Dawn is really a Spiritual Meditation that is celebratory, positive, and affirming.
+The Sanskrit “Prayer” of The Dawn is really a Wholistic Meditation that is celebratory, positive, and affirming.
 It is not a prayer because it doesn’t ask for anything.
 It is not a supplication directed to a God; it is an encouraging instruction from one person to other people.
 Since it does not request something from some Higher Power, nor say “Thanks” or “I’m sorry” to a Higher Power, it is not a prayer.

 There is a trend today, particularly among liberal thinkers, to conflate meditation with prayer.
 For example, someone might write that a relaxed time spent contemplating a lovely patch of woods is a prayer.
 For followers of Continuing Creation, however, that is a marvelous Spiritual Meditation.